What happens after you apply for postgraduate taught study.

 Waiting for a decision

 For most taught courses, it normally takes academic departments around four weeks to make decisions on applications.
 Sometimes decisions can be delayed if the academic department requires further information from you.
-If this is the case, they will contact you to request it.
+If this is the case, they'll contact you to request it.
 You can then either send the information to them directly, or upload it to your online application.